thousandbrainsproject/tbp.monty/docs/how-monty-works/monty/conventions.md

  - the y-axis points up,
  - the z-axis points backwards.

-Note that the forward direction corresponds to the _negative_ z-axis.
+Note that the forward direction therefore corresponds to the _negative_ z-axis.
 Users with a background in graphics programming (especially OpenGL) may be accustomed to this convention, but many find it unintuitive at first.

 For spherical coordinates, we use the convention that places azimuth = 0 and elevation = 0 down the forward axis.
 More explicitly,
   - Azimuth is measured away from the forward axis.